gnieboer/tsp-redesign/index.md

 ## We’ll be with you every step of the way

-If you're new to the federal government or preparing to retire, we'll help guide you along the way.
+Whether you're new to the federal government or preparing to retire, we're here to help guide you.

 </div>